Gunnar Holmgren, 19, won his third straigth P2A title.

 Jenn Jackson won the women's edition.

-10-time British cyclocross champion Helen Wyman was second.
+10-time British cyclocross champion Helen Wyman was third.

 No hiding on the steep slopes.